CaesiumOS/OTA/README.md

-# MantissaOS OTA
+# CaesiumOS OTA

-This is the repository of OTA update configurations for use with the MantissaOS Updater.
+This is the repository of OTA update configurations for use with the CaesiumOS Updater.